antoine-tech/social-network/README.md

 ## Description

-Api was designed using Strapi CMS with three collections Users, Posts and Likes Api is available  at the following adress <https://github.com/antoine-tech/social-network-api>
+API was designed using Strapi CMS with three collections Users, Posts and Likes:

+API repository is available  at the following adress <https://github.com/antoine-tech/social-network-api>
+Live API at the follwing one <https://api-social-network-next.herokuapp.com/>

 Features implemented are the following one: